favrecr/deepLearning-workshop/lab2/readme.md

 #### 2. Hello world tensorflow
-What relationship you see in this numbers?
+What relationship do you see in these numbers?

 ```
 X: -1 0 1 2 3 4